 Step One: Select a photo and a cutter

 I had some leftover postcards I’d handed out at a conference a few years ago and decided this photo would work great.
 The size and layout of the photo will depend on your cookie cutter.
-I used a 3.5″ Head Dog cutter from our PetTipper store.
+I used a 3.5″ Head Dog cutter.

 Once I decided on the positioning, I traced around the outside of the cutter, with the sharp side of the cutter down against the paper.

 The next time I do this, I’m going to cut slightly on the outside of the line to make gluing easier.

 For the backing of your ornament, you can use gift wrapping paper or, as I did, an old Christmas card.
 The heavy paper made the perfect backing.

 Be sure to flip your cookie cutter over so the sharp side of the cutter is now facing up.
 (Alternatively, you could use the photo you just cut out as a template, laying it face down as you trace around it.)